What to do with your old passport stamps: 7 creative ideas

 1. Scan and digitize every stamp

-2. Frame favorite pages
+2. Frame a favorite page

 3. Make a stamp collage